Restore from a backup in just a few clicks.

 - Open your activity log.

 - Scroll down or use filters to find the event you’d like to restore to

 - Click the ellipsis (three dots) icon, then click Restore to this point to open the Restore Site dialog box.

 - Click Confirm Restore.

-- Your site will begin to restore to the specific point in time you have selected.
-At the top of the Activity page, you can follow the progress of the restore.
+- Your restore to the specific point in time you have selected will begin.
+At the top of the activity log, you can follow the progress of the restore.
+You will also receive email updates on the progress of your restore.

 - When the restore has completed, you’ll see a confirmation message.

-- Click the View Site button to see your site restored to the event that you selected.
+- Click View Site to see your site restored to the event that you selected.